IanMckibb/F2021-3010-Project/checkpoints/homework5final.md

 ## Section 4: Screenshots

 (Screenshots not included, as the full game running is in the video submission.)
-(If code snipets are desired, there was simply too much code done for this checpoint to place here, they exist in the project folder under Assets/Scripts.)
+(If code snipets are desired, there was simply too much code done for this checkpoint to place here, they exist in the project folder under Assets/Scripts.)